briwagner/free-ent-guide-backend/README.md

 ## CLI

 The cli component helps to manage admin tasks against the database.
 This process uses Docker to run a Python image that pulls data from external feeds.

+## Sqlc

+cd models
+sqlc generate

+Is there a better way to run this?